-Elko, Nevada is our virtual host for the Mining History Association’s 31th Annual Conference, on June 10-12, 2021.
-Due to the global COVID-19 pandemic, this year’s conference will be held virtually.
+Elko, Nevada was our virtual host for the Mining History Association’s 31th Annual Conference, on June 10-12, 2021.
+Due to the global COVID-19 pandemic, this year’s conference was held virtually.
 We hope everyone will eventually be able to visit Elko to experience Nevada’s amazing mining heritage in person.
-In the meantime, the Conference Organizing Committee is creating a program of outstanding papers and virtual field visits to important Nevada mining sites past and present.
+In the meantime, the Conference Organizing Committee is created a program of outstanding papers and virtual field visits to important Nevada mining sites past and present.

 Elko is at the base of the beautiful Ruby Mountains and surrounded by the rugged Great Basin Desert, in what Nevada’s Tourism Board touts as Cowboy Country.
 Of course, nowadays mining folks and mining historians know northern Nevada as Gold Country.

 In his book A Great Basin Mosaic, Nevada historian James Hulse (2017) described Elko County as part of the “other” Nevada.
 It is not the gaudy neon Nevada of Las Vegas, or the resplendent Nevada of Lake Tahoe.
 Rather, it is the Nevada of livestock towns and mining camps, a quick respite for the weary traveler, and the final frontier experiment.
 This “other” Nevada fills out the panorama that makes Nevada a unique Western state.